 This is the maximum allowable weight of the trailer together with its load, provided the trailer has a braking system, which complies with European trailer braking legislation.
-The MBTM is given by the base vehicle manufacturer and is unaffected by the Auto-Sleeper conversion.
+The figure is shown on the Vehicle Masses data chart on the next page.